Viola herba cum flore

 This section has been translated automatically.

-Violae herba cum flore (wild pansy with flowers) is a herbal drug that refers to the dried, flowering, aerial parts of the wild pansy.
+Violae herba cum flore (wild pansy with flowers) is a herbal drug that refers to the dried, flowering, above-ground parts of the wild pansy.

 Quality is defined in the European Pharmacopoeia (Ph.
 Eur.).

-ESCOP monograph: eczema, seborrhea, impetigo, acne, cradle cap, diaper dermatitis (internal and external)
+ESCOP monograph: eczema, seborrhea, impetigo, acne, cradle cap, diaper rash (internal and external)

-Commission E monograph: external: mild seborrheic skin disorders; cradle cap
+Commission E-monograph: external: mild seborrheic skin diseases; cradle cap

-empirical medicine: adjuvant in eczema, atopic dermatitis, acne, itching; diaper dermatitis
+Empirical medicine: supportive for eczema, atopic dermatitis, acne, itching; diaper rash, seborrheic eczema

 Ingredients